 The Huntingdon College Office of Security serves the College community 24 hours a day, protecting life and property, preventing and detecting crime, and maintaining a successful parking and traffic system.
 The Campus Security office is located in the Wilson Center, Room 112.
-Security officers may be reached by any campus telephone by dialing ext.
-4463.
+Security officers may be reached by telephone at 334-324-6565.

 Security phones are located outside each residence hall and in the Searcy and Narrow Lane parking lots.

 Campus Security provides an escort service for those who are traveling across campus at night and for those who have mobility challenges, whether temporary or permanent.
-You may call extension 4463 (or 334-833-4463) to request security assistance.
+You may call (334) 324-6565 to request security assistance.

 Campus Security has the authority to detain suspects and to make arrests within certain guidelines under the provisions of state law.
 Should any criminal activity occur at an off-campus event recognized by the College, Campus Security will be notified.

 To maintain security, academic buildings are locked at 10:00 p.m. and unlocked at 6:00 a.m. weekdays with the exception of the Wilson Center, which is open 24 hours during the academic year.
 Academic buildings are closed on Saturday and Sunday except during scheduled activities.
 Students who need access to non-residential buildings after hours must present to Campus Security written permission from an authorized faculty or staff person.
 Campus Security will not permit less than two people at a time inside a building after hours and on weekends.

 Please note that the front gates of the campus are closed at 5:30 p.m. each night and remain closed during College breaks.Please do not leave vehicles parked inside the front gates after 5:30 p.m.